arkhanis/Ark_Agency/README.md

 ## 👀 Project preview
 ![Captura del proyecto](https://github.com/arkhanis/LandingPage-agency/blob/master/assets/images/screenshot.png)

+> [!IMPORTANT]
-## 💻 Installation
+> ## 💻 Installation
-This project does not require installation.
+> This project does not require installation.
 Simply open the folder or double click on the .html

 ## 🌎 You can find me at: